 I discovered a more efficient way that saved time and the drama.

-If you already love to train hard, metabolic resistance training is going to rock your world.
+If you already love to train hard, my style of bodyweight HIIT training is going to rock your world.
 It’s a cool new way to get an intense kick ass workout and burn a ton of fat in half the time.
 Plus you don’t have to wait in line or fight over spinning bikes.

 Ready to try it?

-Give MRT a shot.
-It will blow your mind!
+Give the Bodyweight HIIT Challenge a shot.
+It’s fast, simple and the results will blow your mind!